-As of December 31, 2020, other current assets included prepaid expenses of \$0.9 million, comprised primarily of prepayments of \$0.6 million made for the Company's clinical trials for BP1002 in lymphoma and prexigebersen-A in solid tumors as well as prepaid insurance of \$0.3 million.
-As of December 31, 2019, other current assets included prepaid expenses of \$0.8 million, comprised primarily of prepayments made for the Company's clinical trial for prexigebersen in AML of \$0.6 million and prepaid insurance of \$0.2 million.
+As of December 31, 2022, other current assets included prepaid expenses of \$1.6 million, comprised primarily of prepayments of \$1.3 million made for the Company's clinical trials for BP1002 in AML and lymphoma, BP1001-A in solid tumors and prexigebersen in AML as well as prepaid insurance of \$0.3 million.
+As of December 31, 2021, other current assets included prepaid expenses of \$1.8 million, comprised primarily of prepayments of \$1.4 million made for the Company's clinical trials for BP1002 in AML and lymphoma, prexigebersen in AML and BP1001-A in solid tumors as well as prepaid insurance of \$0.3 million and other prepaid expenses of \$0.1 million.